NEW + RECENT PUBLICATIONS

 Cabinet issue 16

-The Institute publishes books and brochures related to our lectures and other topics of interest.
-Model kits and sundry other supplementary materials are also produced and will soon be available for purchase on this page.
+The Institute publishes books and brochures related to our exhibitions and other topics of interest.
+See here also for other beautiful IFF related materials.

 All web orders processed securely via PayPal.

-The second volume of the Institute’s in-house series of individually printed and hand-bound books inspired by IFF lecture topics.
+The first volume of the Institute’s in-house series of books inspired by IFF lecture topics.

 The Figure that Stands Behind Figures: